-- Focussing on identifying imperfection in the child’s logic, instead of appreciating the attempt at processing a concept.
+- Focussing on identifying imperfections in the child’s logic, instead of appreciating the attempt at processing a concept.

 How to help your beginning writer become a stronger writer?

-Get your child to do self-editing first time around.
-Sure, they’ll miss some big things, like obvious spelling mistakes, forgetting periods or overusing “that”.
+Get your child to do self-editing the first time around.
+Sure, they’ll miss some big things, like obvious spelling mistakes, forgetting periods, or overusing “that”.
 But until she is assessing her own writing, she won’t become an independent writer.

 As time goes by, your child will develop stronger writing (communication) skills.
 The more she writes, the more competent she’ll get.
 Push her too hard, though, and she’ll just hate writing.